Fare Gate Modifications

 AIR PRESSURE MODIFICATIONS

 In Winter 2018, BART retrofitted existing fare gates with a modification that applies pressure to fully closed gates, making it very difficult for anyone to push through the gates.
+This concept was piloted at Embarcadero first.
 The modification is designed such that the fare gate leaves close at normal pressure to ensure that there is no new risk to customers.
 Once fully closed the additional pressure is applied to prevent would-be fare evaders from forcing the gate open.
 To date this modification has been fully implemented at all downtown San Francisco stations, as well as Richmond, Fruitvale, Pittsburg Center and Antioch stations.
 BART will continue to implement this modification systemwide.

 RICHMOND STATION PILOT PROJECT